radish-es/casebook-property/content/lessons/week15.md

       Explain the structure of property rights on reserve lands.
     explanation: >-
   - objective: >-
-      Analyze how property rights on reserve land are affected by development of a Land Code under the FNLMA.
+      Analyze how property rights on reserve land are affected by development of a Land Code under the FAFNLMA.
     explanation: >-
   - objective: >-
       Compare changes in the common law doctrine of Aboriginal title to mid-century.